 Managed moves must be time limited.
-After the initial meeting there must be a review meeting at 2 weeks, 4 weeks, 8 weeks and the final review at 12 weeks.
+After the initial meeting there must be regular review meetings and the final review at 12 weeks.
 The Inclusion Lead will be responsible for monitoring the process and updating VPP as to the progress of the managed move.